cnb0/learning-k8s/troubleshooting/xx-troubleshooting.md

 ## K8s Troubleshooting commands
 ```
+To verify that the kube-scheduler component is healthy
+$kubectl get componentstatuses

 $ kubectl explain
 Did something weird happen when your pod deployed?
 $ kubectl get pods